kelseyicotton/kelsey_rawvae_dev/README.md

 # rawaudiovae

+# Kelsey Notes

+## Additions
+- Interpolations
+  - interpolations python script (not yet tested in Alvis)
+  - interpolations Jupyter Notebook for DIY mode
+- Train
+  - logging integrated in train.py script
+- Reconstruct script
+  - Does not make use of model, is very hacky.
+- Zombie folder
+  - Don't open it.
+Contains redundant files.
+Not to be used.

+## Notes
+  - paths for config files are hardset to my paths in Alvis
+  - 30hour training run for baseline model on FSD50K running in Alvis

+# OG Text

 Tested with torch 2.0.1.

 Check out tutorial.ipynb for testing a trained model.
 You can download a dataset with trained models here: